How do I get admitted to the PAR program?

 Most undergraduate students will live on campus in FAU Residence Halls and Apartments.
 Graduate students may live on campus, in an apartment off campus, or with friends or relatives in the area.
 You will receive details about your housing options when you receive notification that you have been accepted to PAR.
-Most students will be placed in Heritage Park Towers , Innovation Village Apartments North or Innovation Village Apartments South .
+Most students will be placed in Parliament Hall, Heritage Park Towers , Innovation Village Apartments North or Innovation Village Apartments South .
 (Click for a virtual tour.)

 Where can I find Internet access?

 All of the FAU campus has free, high speed Internet access.
 High-speed Internet access is provided in all Residence Halls and Apartments as part of the room rate.
 Students will need to have wireless device or bring an Ethernet (NIC) card to access the Internet.